pkorba/mautrfx_embed/README.md

 # MautrFxEmbed
-A maubot plugin that passively scans your chats for links to X/Twitter, BlueSky, Mastodon posts, Reddit, Lemmy posts or comments, Instagram reels, TikTok videos, and responds with a message that embeds the content of those links.
+A maubot plugin that passively scans your chats for links to X/Twitter, BlueSky, Mastodon posts, Reddit, Lemmy, Piefed posts or comments, Instagram reels, TikTok videos, and responds with a message that embeds the content of those links.
 This project was inspired by FxEmbed.

 ### Key features
 - message contains the full content of the post and the quoted post (if there is any)